 The history of barbecue cookoffs

 The first barbecue competition was the Kaiser Foil Cookoff conducted in 1959 in Hawaii, just a few months after Hawaii became a state.
-"For Men Only", contestants sent in their main dish recipes, 25 finalists were chosen and with their wives (assuming they were all married) were flown to the Hawaiian Village Hotel on Waikiki for the cookoff.
+"For Men Only" contestants sent in their main dish recipes, 25 finalists were chosen and flown with their wives (assuming they were all married) to the Hawaiian Village Hotel on Waikiki for the cookoff.

-First prize was the title "Grand National Cookout Champion" $10,000 cash and 2nd, 3rd, 4th, and 5th prizes were a Jeep Station Wagon!
+First prize was the title "Grand National Cookout Champion" and $10,000 cash.
+2nd, 3rd, 4th, and 5th prizes were a Jeep Station Wagon!
 The entry form had "Bar-B-Tricks" that emphasized wrapping things in foil before putting on the barbecue.
-I found the recipe in the May 29, 1960 Los Angeles Times:
+I found this recipe in the May 29, 1960 Los Angeles Times: